okta/okta-sdk-dotnet/docs/AuthorizationServerApi.md

 List all Refresh Tokens for a Client

-List all refresh tokens for a client
+Lists all refresh tokens for a client

 ### Example
 ```csharp